-For the interacting Hermitian Su-Schrieffer-Heeger (SSH) model, a quantity termed edge entanglement entropy is introduced to measure edge degeneracy of topological states \cite{wa.xu.15}.
-It is shown that this quantity is also a useful tool to detect the topological properties of non-Hermitian many-body systems \cite{le.le.20}.
-However, no tests have been done in a real interacting non-Hermitian model, and this is the main starting point of the present paper.
+In this paper, we address this issue by studying the non-Hermitian Su-Schrieffer-Heeger (SSH) model with Hubbard interaction (SSHH), using the Exact Diagonalization (ED) method.
+We will specifically focus on the edge entanglement entropy, which is firstly introduced to measure edge degeneracy of topological states in Hermitian SSHH model \cite{wa.xu.15}.
+It is proposed in Ref. \cite{le.le.20} that the edge EE is a useful tool to detect the topological properties of non-Hermitian many-body systems.
+However, only non-interacting Hamiltonian is tested there, and interacting non-Hermitian models have not been verified yet, which is our main starting point.
+We will show in this paper that the edge EE is a good indicator of the breakdown of BBC for non-Hermitan systems.
+Based on edge EE, we demonstrate that the breakdown of BBC is diminished as the Hubbard interaction is increasing.
 The paper is organized as follows: In Sec.~\ref{sec2}, we introduce the Hamiltonian of non-Hermitian model and review the methods to calculate the EE.
 In Sec.~\ref{sec3}, we present the results of EE in a non-interacting non-Hermitian SSH model, in which the scaling behavior and phase transitions are studied.
 In Sec.~\ref{sec4}, we present the phase diagram for interacting non-Hermitian model, according to the edge entanglement entropy.
 A brief summary is given in Sec.~\ref{sec5}.